nt246/physalia-lcwgs/day_2/markdowns/01_filtering.md

 --- | --- |
 -setMinDepthInd INT | Minimum number of reads to consider an individual as having non-missing data |
 -minInd INT | use only sites where at least INT individuals have data |
--setMinDepth INT | minimum total depth |
+-setMinDepth INT | minimum total site depth |
--setMaxDepth INT | maximum total depth |
+-setMaxDepth INT | maximum total site depth |

-More sophisticated filtering can be done, but this is outside the scope of this practical.
+More sophisticated filtering can be performed, but this is outside the scope of this practical.

 You have now learned how to build a basic pipeline in ANGSD.
 Next you are going to learn how to calculate genotype likelihoods.